 Confession: I’m afraid I’m allergic to real Christmas trees, and I’m definitely allergic to busy shopping malls.
 Does that make me a Scrooge?
 The holidays are always full of cheer but hectic.
 I’m tempted to take a nap before I deck the halls this weekend.

 If you’re wondering what to bring to your holiday party, this caramel popcorn recipe is just the ticket.
-It’s naturally sweetened with maple syrup, and the sauce is thickened with tahini.
+You’ll start by making a batch of stovetop popcorn.
+The healthier “caramel” sauce is sweetened with maple syrup and thickened with tahini.
+It is so delicious.

 If you’re familiar with Middle Eastern halva, this popcorn reminds me of it.
 Crackly sesame seeds and ground cinnamon make it even more irresistible.
 You have been warned.

 As I was typing up the recipe, I realized that it is gluten free, vegan and nut free as well.
 This popcorn is a special diet-friendly party option and a fun holiday treat.
 For an even more festive popcorn recipe, check out my peppermint bark popcorn.
 So good!

 Sesame Caramel Corn